syncfusion-content/wpf-docs/wpf/SfTreeGrid/Rows.md

 ## Change the orientation of column header text to vertical

-Orientation of the treegrid column header text can be changed by editing the control template of the [TreeGridHeaderCell](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridHeaderCell.html)and applying `RotateTransform`.
+Orientation of the treegrid column header text can be changed by editing the control template of the [TreeGridHeaderCell](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridHeaderCell.html) and applying `RotateTransform`.

 {% tabs %}
 {% highlight xaml %}